 While some households have their bunch of rules, many others are rather relaxed.
 This laid back style of parenting can sometimes work, but at most times, it fails with hyperactive kids.
-Hyperactive children feel like a headless chicken in unclear environments.
-They need clear diction and a pattern to follow.
-They tend to become anxious when they do not know what they should be doing next.
+Hyperactive children need clear direction and a pattern to follow.
 If you have a hyperactive child, it is time you laid out some rules for the general functioning of the household.
-Not only will these rules help you run your household in a more clear and orderly manner, but they will also help your child understand what is expected of him and when.
+Not only will these rules help you run your household in a more clear and orderly manner, but they will also help your child understand what is expected of them and when.

-Set a time to wake up, brush teeth, eat food, homework, play and even sleep.
+Set a time to wake up, brush teeth, eat food, homework, play, and even sleep.
 This will reduce the chaos in the mind of a young child who does not know what to do.
-When his time is more structured, he will feel less anxious and perform better both at school and home.
+When their time is more structured, they will feel less anxious and perform better both at school and home.
 Ensure the rules are clear and consistent (1).

-Do not battle everything you child does.
+Do not battle everything your child does.
 And remember, a hyperactive child is in no way a bad child.
 Hyperactivity is a psychological disorder, also called ADHD (Attention Deficit Hyperactivity Disorder).
 This is something that your child has acquired just like any other disorder.
 Children suffering from ADHD find it hard to focus on a given activity and tend to jump from one thing to another.
 This happens when the brain chemistry is impacted, and the brain cells struggle to pass information between each other.
-Yelling at a child suffering from ADHD will do more harm than good as your child will struggle to understand why you are yelling at him and only get more anxious.
-Do not try to make your child see reason.
-Instead, understand that he needs your help even in day to day activities.
-Try to focus on things that are important and quintessential and let other matters slide.
+Yelling at a child with ADHD will do more harm than good as your child will struggle to understand why you are yelling at them and only get more anxious.
+Instead, understand that they need your help even in day to day activities.
+Try to focus on things that are important and let other matters slide.
 If they are losing focus, remind them calmly (2).

-For example, focus on helping your child get past important tasks like getting ready for school, eating his food and doing his homework, rather than stressing on getting good grades and comparing him with his siblings or friends.
-Remember, you need to take small steps with a child suffering from ADHD.
+For example, focus on helping your child get past important tasks like getting ready for school, eating his food and doing his homework.
+Remember, you need to take small steps with a child with ADHD.